You know what?

 I think it can!

-Rust is the game that filled my Minecraft void.
+Rust (games like rust) is the game that filled my Minecraft void.

 It’s one of the most fun base-builders and opens up a whole new world of creativity, something I always want in games.